blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 The COVID-19 pandemic has had a profound impact on societies worldwide, prompting the need for rigorous data analysis to guide decision-making processes.
 The OWID COVID-19 dataset offers a comprehensive collection of daily updates on cases, deaths, vaccinations, testing, and other relevant variables for countries across the globe.
 This case study aims to explore this rich dataset and uncover valuable insights that can help shape public health strategies, policies, and interventions.
 Through this data exploration, we anticipate uncovering several interesting insights, such as:

-- Identification of countries with successful containment strategies and their key contributing factors.
+- Identification of countries with outlying data values
 - Examination of the relationship between vaccination rates and infection rates, including the impact of different vaccine types.
 - Evaluation of the effectiveness of testing strategies in controlling the spread of the virus.
 - Analysis of the disparities in COVID-19 outcomes based on socioeconomic factors and healthcare infrastructure.